TedHusted/awake/awake.md/awake.md

 Dr. Marquez nods absently, and then turns her head to stare at the picture of the whiteboard on her tablet.

-“Have you shared your findings with an AI, any AI?”
+“Have you shared your findings with a SI?”

 Carla shakes her head.
 “Didn’t seem prudent.”